2014 Rules and Regulations

 50. Media: To uphold the integrity of the sport, the CSFL, the event sponsors, the officials and the reputation of competitive sport fishing, it is an obligation of competitors to refrain from comments to news media that unreasonably attack or discredit the integrity of tournaments, tournament officials, sponsors, fellow anglers or the CSFL organization.
 Reasonable expressions of legitimate disagreements with CSFL policies are encouraged as opposed to attacks upon the integrity of rules or officials.
 Doing so will result in disciplinary actions.

-51. Ams are required to attend a pre-orientation meeting at 3:00 pm on Wednesday July 24, 2013, to draw their Pros for the event.
+51. Ams/Non-Boaters are required to attend a pre-orientation meeting at 3:00 pm on Wednesday July 23, 2014 (for Kingston Open); and Thursday August 21, 2014 (for Simcoe Showdown), to draw their Pros for the event.
 The order of the draw is determined by the date of registration wherein the entries are drawn daily, at the end of each day, until the field is full.
 The mandatory Orientation Meeting for all competitors will commence at 6:00 pm.

 52. All rules and regulations apply to all anglers, including AMs/Non-Boaters.

 53. Winners are responsible to pay any taxes payable for cash or prizes awarded.

 54. A completed entry form together with payment secures a Pro Angler or Amateur/Non Boater a spot.
 Entries will be accepted with a 50% deposit and must be accompanied by the balance of entry fees in the form of a post-dated cheque dated for May 1, 2014.
 A 4% administrative cost will be added to all payments made by VISA & MasterCard.
 Cheques payable to Competitive Sport Fishing League.

 55. The CSFL reserves the right to amend the rules and regulations as it sees fit.